-Shop Talk: Hagan Hires Preston Elliot as Campaign Manager
+Shop Talk: Hagan Hires Preston Elliott as Campaign Manager

 Hagan hired a campaign manager for her 2014 re-election bid.
 (Bill Clark/CQ Roll Call File Photo)

 Sen. Kay Hagan, D-N.C., announced Tuesday she has hired Preston Elliott to be her 2014 campaign manager in a race that’s expected to be among Democrats’ toughest this cycle.